ThreeSixtyGiving/standard/documentation/prepare-data.md

 ### Converting Postcodes into Geocodes to anonymise address information
 Converting postcode data into geocodes protects the privacy of recipients while allowing you to include useful data that will allow your grants to be geolocated.
 The practical process may vary depending on the process you use for preparing your 360Giving data and the volume of data.

-Geocodes can be found using the Find that Postcode website: <a href="https://findthatpostcode.uk/" target="_blank">https://findthatpostcode.uk/</a>
+Geocodes can be found using the <a href="https://findthatpostcode.uk/" target="_blank">Find that Postcode website.</a>

 Firstly, use the search on the homepage.
 You can enter a postcode and get details of the full range of geocodes associated with that location, for example these are the results for the <a href="https://findthatpostcode.uk/postcodes/N1%209AG.html" target="_blank">London postcode N1 9AG</a>.